NeutralUsername/Patience-Online-prototype/README.md

-gregaire is a 2 player solitairetype card game it is played in alternating turns and consists of two 52 card decks
+gregaire is a 2 player solitairetype card game. it is played in alternating turns and consists of two 52 card decks.
-______
 _______
 install mysql, nodejs
 _________